Preston - Library House Surgery

 How to find your clinic

-There is a surgery car park and two pay and display car carks nearby.
+There is a surgery car park and two pay and display car parks nearby.
 Street parking is available with an adequate number of spaces.

 Other transport options

-The nearest Bus Stop is approximately 3 minute walk away on Hamilton Road and there is an Asda Chorley Superstore nearby.
+The nearest bus stop is approximately a three minute walk away on Hamilton Road and there is the Asda Chorley Superstore nearby.
 Chorley railway station is approximately 0.4 miles from the clinic.

 There are two disabled bays at the clinic, and plenty at the public car parks.
 Access to the building is on the ground floor and the clinic is also located on the ground floor.

 What to do on arrival

 There is a reception area in the main entrance of the surgery.
 If you explain that you are visiting for your appointment with Ascenti, the receptionist will direct you to our treatment room.